-• You should always test updates on a staging site before updating your live site.
+- You should always test updates on a staging site before updating your live site.
+For Elementor Hosting users with access to staging sites, see Create a staging site for details.

 Changes that you made in Elementor Editor do not appear on your website.

 After updating Elementor, the updated version may conflict with your current setup.
-Depending on what changes are not appearing, try the below troubleshooting steps.
+Depending on what changes are not appearing, try the following troubleshooting steps.
+If one solution doesn’t work, proceed to the next.

 2. Click Regenerate Files & Data.

 1. Deactivate Elementor features to eliminate issues with experimental features, mainly performance features such as Inline Font Icons and Improved CSS Loading.
-You can deactivate features by going to WP Admin > Elementor > Settings > Features.
+Go to WP Admin > Elementor > Settings > Features.
 See this article for more information: Elementor features.

 2. Disable any third-party WordPress optimization or cache plugins.